How to Promote Your Membership Site with Affiliate Marketing

 Affiliates can promote via websites, social media and blogs — using referral links and discount codes to send traffic to your site.

-What are the benefits of affiliate marketing?
+What are the benefits of using affiliate marketing for a membership site?

 With affiliate marketing, businesses have an additional channel to add to their marketing stack.